ChifiSource/ChifiDocs.jl/modules/gattino/Gattino/2_visualizations.md

 ```julia
 open_layer!(f::Function, con::AbstractContext, layer::String)
 ```
 We pass a `Function` into `open_layer`, which takes a `Pair{Int64, Component}` -- the enumeration and the `Component`.
 This `ecomp` combination has several functions binded to it.
-These numerous options allow us to create variations using data.
+These numerous options allow us to create variations using data (or across the entire layer).
 For setting component properties (such as the radius of a circle with `r`,) we use `set!`:
 ```julia
 # sets every component's property statically:
 set!(ecomp::Pair{Int64, <:ToolipsSVG.ToolipsServables.Servable}, prop::Symbol, value::Any)